shuai-xu/flink/docs/dev/scala_shell.md

 cluster.
 You can also specify options for YARN cluster such as memory for JobManager, name of YARN application, etc.

-For example, to start a Yarn cluster for the Scala Shell with two TaskManagers use the following:
+For example, the following command will start a Yarn cluster named as "flink-yarn" for Scala Shell with 1 JobManager and 2 TaskManagers.
+Each TaskManager starts with 1024MB memory and provides 2 slots.
 {% highlight bash %}
- bin/start-scala-shell.sh yarn -n 2
+ ./bin/start-scala-shell.sh yarn -n 2 -jm 1024 -s 2 -tm 1024 -nm flink-yarn
 {% endhighlight %}

+Note: Please make sure the environment variables HADOOP_HOME=/path/to/hadoop and YARN_CONF_DIR=${HADOOP_HOME}/etc/hadoop have been correctly set.

 For all other options, see the full reference at the bottom.